Spreading Protestant Modernity: Global Perspectives on the Social Work of the YMCA and YWCA, 1889–1970

 Harald Fischer-Tiné, EditorHarald Fischer-Tiné is professor of modern global history at the Swiss Federal Institute of Technology in Zurich (ETH Zürich).

-Stefan Huebner, EditorStefan Huebner is research fellow at the Asia Research Institute, National University of Singapore.
+Stefan Huebner, EditorStefan Huebner is senior research fellow at the Asia Research Institute, National University of Singapore.

 Ian Tyrrell, EditorIan Tyrrell retired as Scientia Professor of History at the University of New South Wales and is now emeritus professor of history.